-An employment application will allow you to efficiently search for suitable candidates to interview and hire at your place of business.
-You can distribute a blank form to each potential candidate, and each candidate can provide their personal information to help you make your employment decision.
+A job application lets you efficiently search for suitable candidates to interview and hire at your place of business.
+You can distribute a blank form to each prospective employee, allowing each candidate to provide their personal information to help you decide who to hire.

-An application for employment places potential employees on an even playing field by having the requested information in the same place on every application.
-This allows you to wade through applications quickly and efficiently, especially when looking for specific skills or education that can help enhance your business.
+This document places potential employees on an even playing field.
+Each completed form features the requested information in the same place, allowing you, as the hiring manager or human resources (HR) employee, to wade through applications quickly and efficiently, especially when looking for specific skills or education that can enhance your business.

 Here are some sections to include in an employment application: